 About this guide

-Your location and climatic zone can each make a big difference to the seasonal considerations you need to make to have a comfortable and low-energy house.
-In some regions, autumn means preparing to minimise heat loss while in others it's the time to reduce reliance on air conditioning and look at natural ventilation.
+Your location and climate zone will affect what you need to consider to have a comfortable and low-energy house.
+Autumn in some regions means preparing to minimise heat loss.
+In other regions it is an opportunity to rely less on air conditioning and consider natural ventilation.

-- In cooler regions, set your heating thermostat to 18°C to 20°C. In warmer climates, set your cooling to 25°C to 27°C. These changes pay off: every degree you increase your heating and cooling increases energy use by around 5% to 10%.
+- Set your heating thermostat to 18°C to 20°C in cooler regions and 25°C to 27°C in warmer regions.
+Every degree you increase your heating or cooling increases energy use by around 5% to 10%.

-- Clothes dryers are big energy users, so use clothes racks on verandahs, indoors in your already heated rooms, or outdoors while the good weather lasts.
+- Use clothes racks in heated rooms or outdoors while the good weather lasts.

-- Hot water accounts for a large chunk of your power bill, so avoid the habit of using the shower to get warm.
-Staying in the shower uses up to 20 times as much energy as hopping out under two heat lamps instead.
-Even an additional few minutes can make a difference to your power bill.
+- Hot water accounts for a large chunk of your power bill, so avoid using the shower to get warm.
+Staying in the shower uses up to 20 times as much energy as standing under 2 heat lamps.

 Keeping your home warm

 Taking action to stop air entering and leaving your home is key to saving energy.
 Here are some ideas that will have the greatest impact.

 Draught-proofing is a cheap way to keep your home warm while saving up to 25% on your heating bills.

 Draughts can occur where gaps let cold air in or warm air escape.